tencentyun/qcloud-documents/product/计算与网络/容器服务/集群/集群概述_en.md

-A cluster is a collection of cloud resources required by containers to run, including several CVMs, load balancers and other Tencent Cloud resources.
+A cluster is a collection of cloud resources required for container running, including several CVMs, load balancers and other Tencent Cloud resources.

 ## Cluster Information